mne-tools/mne-python/doc/glossary.rst

         a region of interest (ROI) in the literature.
 Labels can be defined anatomically (based on physical structure of the cortex) or functionally (based on cortical response to specific stimuli).

+    last_samp
+        The :attr:`~io.Raw.last_samp` attribute of :class:`~io.Raw`
+        objects is an integer representing the number of time samples that passed between the onset of the hardware acquisition system and the time when data stopped to be recorded to disk.
+This approach to sample numbering is a peculiarity of VectorView MEG systems, but for consistency it is present in all :class:`~io.Raw` objects regardless of the source of the data.
+See also :term:`first_samp`.

     layout
         A :class:`~channels.Layout` gives sensor positions in 2